workonfire/BucikTitles/README.md

           name: "&9[&f&l&oTestTitle&9]"
           amount: 2
 ```
-You can customize more options such as language in [config.yml](src/main/resources/config.yml)
+You can customize more options such as language and title placement in [config.yml](src/main/resources/config.yml)

 This is one of my first plugins, so feel free to create a pull request if you think something can be done better.